JakobS1n/fileShow/README.md

 # ![alt tag](/source/64x64.png) fileshow
 A menubar-applet for quick hide/show of hidden files in OS X

+**It look like you have to download, and compile from the source for it to work properly.
+I will work on fixing this!**

 ## Requirements
  - Tested with OS X El Capitan